-When you’re looking for methods to decrease heating and cooling expenses, upgrading to a smart thermostat is a smart move.
-These devices adjust to your favorite temperatures and routine and then create an energy-efficient schedule that fits.
-What’s even better is that you can adjust and monitor your settings from nearly anywhere with your phone, whether you’re lying in bed or away from home.
-(You might even be able to get a free smart thermostat depending on rebate programs from your utility supplier in Columbia.)
+When you’re wanting ways to lower energy costs, getting a smart thermostat is a smart move.
+These devices pick up on your favorite temperatures and routine and then develop an energy-efficient schedule that fits.
+What’s even better is that you can adjust and watch your settings from nearly anywhere with your phone, whether you’re lying in bed or out and about.
+(You might even be able to receive a free smart thermostat depending on rebate programs from your utility company in Columbia.)

-In many instances, installing a smart home thermostat with the help of Watts Electric & A/C Inc is a straightforward task if you have a newer residence.
-But what if your house is older or doesn’t have the right wiring?
+In many instances, adding a smart home thermostat with the support of Watts Electric & AC is an uncomplicated task if you have a newer house.
+But what if your house is older or doesn’t have the proper wiring?
 Can you still install a smart thermostat without C wire?
-We’ll help you demystify the process so you can pick the correct thermostat and get energy savings for years to come.
+We’ll help you navigate the process so you can select the right thermostat and receive energy savings for a long time.

 What Is a C Wire and What Does It Do on a Thermostat?

-Many programmable thermostats need batteries.
-When you’re switching to a smart thermostat, you’ll discover that many have to have a C wire, or common wire, for power.
-If you don’t have this wire, your new thermostat may cause your heating and cooling system to have glitches.
+Many programmable thermostats use batteries.
+When you’re making the move to a smart thermostat, you’ll discover that many require a C wire, or common wire, for power.
+Without this wire, your new thermostat may cause your heating and cooling system to have malfunctions.

 - Turn off power to the thermostat at the breaker.

-- Take off the thermostat and look at the wiring.
+- Remove the thermostat and find the wiring.

-- If there are five or six multicolored wires, you have what you need for a smart thermostat.
-You might be wondering what color is the C wire on a thermostat—and the answer to that is usually blue.
+- If there are five or six multicolored wires, you have what’s required for a smart thermostat.
+You might be pondering what color is the C wire on a thermostat—and the answer to that is often blue.

 - If there are three or four thin multicolored wires, you’re nearly there.
-Check the C wire isn’t rolled up in the wall.
-If you can’t find one, we may be able to put in one for you or you may be able to operate your new thermostat without one.
+Ensure the C wire isn’t rolled up within the wall.
+If you can’t find one, we may be able to install one for you or you may be able to run your new thermostat without one.

-- If you have two thick wires, you may be able to install a smart thermostat with an adaptor just for high-voltage systems.
-Or you may be able to operate a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring is incompatible and you don’t want to replace it.
+- If you have two thick wires, you may be able to use a smart thermostat with an adaptor just for high-voltage systems.
+Or you may be able to use a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring is incompatible and you don’t want to install new wiring.

 Do Nest or ecobee Need a C Wire?

 Two of the best-selling brands are the Nest smart thermostat and ecobee smart thermostat.
-If you have two to four wires, these thermostats could work for your home.
+If you have two to four wires, these thermostats may be an option for your needs.

-Nest says its thermostats are created to run on very little power and can often share it with your heating and cooling system.
-However, you may need to have a specialist like Watts Electric & A/C Inc put in a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re running into power problems or a battery that’s constantly drained.
+Nest says its thermostats are designed to need minimal power and can often share it with your heating and cooling system.
+However, you may need to have a professional like Watts Electric & AC install a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re having power problems or a battery that’s constantly drained.

-ecobee works with 24-volt systems (ones with three to six thermostat wires) and has a C wire adaptor.
-So, you’re good if you don’t have a thermostat C wire.
+ecobee works with 24-volt systems (ones with three to six thermostat wires) and includes a C wire adaptor.
+So, you’re taken care of if you don’t have a thermostat C wire.

-Depend on Watts Electric & A/C Inc for Your Smart Thermostat Installation Needs
+Trust Watts Electric & AC for Your Smart Thermostat Installation Needs

-At Watts Electric & A/C Inc, we’re always seeking methods to keep you cozier while keeping energy bills reasonable.
-If you want to know more about upgrading to a smart thermostat without a C wire, contact us at 601-736-7362.
-We can help you pick the right model for your residence and even put in new wiring if needed.
+At Watts Electric & AC, we’re always seeking methods to keep you comfier while keeping energy expenses reasonable.
+If you have questions about upgrading to a smart thermostat without a C wire, reach us at 601-736-7362.
+We can help you choose the right model for your house and even install new wiring if required.